Potato logic: News media repeat zombie statistics on food wastage

 This blog reveals how respected news organisations across the UK have fallen for the oldest trick in the book.
 In today’s news hungry environment, when you need to get noticed, the best way is to get some spurious stats and then exaggerate, exaggerate, exaggerate.
 And this is what the UK Institute of Mechanical Engineers (IMechE) did today.

-You have to hand it to Erica Herrero-Martinez at the IMechE press office – she got the media to swallow the story hook, line and sinker!
+You have to hand it to the IMechE press office – they got the mainstream media to swallow the story hook, line and sinker!

 This blog is about using evidence and facts to determine government policy and execute effective change initiatives.
 I am a sceptic.
 I am not a negative thinker.
 I just do not accept statements as facts without supporting evidence.
 We must be scientists – we should not accept the authority of an author at face value…